Cybergate9/sedgwickDataProcessors/README.md

 ## Installation
 * download repository (zip or git pull)
-* npm install in target directory (to install required npm packages from package.json)
+* `npm install` in the target directory (to install required npm packages from package.json)

 ## Usage (\*nix or OSX)
 A bash script is supplied to run all conversions in order.